 Samsung PRO Plus vs. EVO Plus SD cards: Simple, fast, and durable storage

 The new Samsungs are standard full-size SD cards.
-Either will fit in almost any applications where an SD card is used, be it a camera, or a computer.
+Either will fit in almost any application where an SD card is used, a camera, or a computer.

 Out of the box, both cards come preformatted using the exFAT file system.
 They’ll work right away when plugged in any device.
 There’s no software needed, but Samsung does provide a tool to authenticate them, just in case you want to make sure you didn’t get a counterfeit.